open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 $ npm install --save @opentelemetry/exporter-trace-otlp-http
 ```

-Next, configure the exporter to point at and endpoint.
+Next, configure the exporter to point at an endpoint.

 For example, here's how to point at an instance of an [OpenTelemetry Collector](/docs/collector/getting-started/):